mohiuddinwaqar-sudo/Crime_Statistics_Project/README.md

 - Overall crime in Australia has reduced in several categories of interest.
 This is a positive reflection of ongoing Government efforts in reducing crime through policing and the delivery of greater socioeconomic outcomes for communities.

 - Assault has increased, however, this is likely due to increased reporting to police and other judicial bodies.
+Orders such as Apprenhended Violence Orders (AVOs) are primarily used to reduce the likelihood of repeat offending.
+Despite this, there is little empirical evidence to suggest it is effective.

 # Conclusion